-New major WordPress updates are always hotly discussed weeks before their release.
-Not least because of the huge WordPress community, many of whom work on the new versions on a voluntary basis.
-Moreover, each release determines where the WordPress journey is heading.
-Let's not forget the discussions in the past surrounding the Gutenberg editor.
+New major updates of WordPress are always hotly discussed weeks before their release.
+This is not least due to the huge WordPress community, most of whom work on the new versions on a voluntary basis.
+In addition, each release determines where the journey at WordPress goes - see in the past, for example, the discussion around the editor Gutenberg.

 The development of WordPress

 New standardThemes products are also regularly the subject of debate.
 Some praise the design, others reject it.
 Here you should make up your own mind - tastes are known to differ.
 WordPress classically names its standardThemes after years, this time after the coming year 2021, in English Twenty Twenty One.

 After the update or a new installation, if you are just starting with WordPress , you will find the new Theme in the Theme directory under Design -> Themes.
 You can activate it from there or preview your site as it would look with Twenty Twenty-One as Theme .